Forest coach Steve Cooper extended, not fired, with new deal - WHIZ News

 NOTTINGHAM, England (AP) — Widely expected to be fired as Nottingham Forest coach, Steve Cooper instead got a contract extension Friday from the Premier League’s last-place club.

-“It is now important that our focus is solely on football,” the club said, four days after a 4-0 loss at previously winless Leicester seemed likely to end Cooper’s time at Forest after barely one year.
+Four days after a 4-0 loss at previously winless Leicester seemed likely to end Cooper’s time at Forest after barely one year, the club said: “It is now important that our focus is solely on football.”

+“I know there have been a lot of questions over the last few weeks and months so it puts an end to them,” Cooper said at a news conference ahead of hosting Aston Villa on Monday.

 Cooper took over the two-time European champion at the bottom of the second-tier Championship in September 2021 and led a revived team to promotion via the playoffs.